 Is there still a place for porcelain dolls?

-History of Puppets
+The History of Dolls

-The history of puppets
+The history of dolls

-In antiquity, they served a cultic function, in Christian times depicting Jesus with Mary and the saints, and the In the 16th century, secular dolls appeared.
-The first dolls were made of fabric and wood, around 1800 they began to add wax and thus achieved a more natural look.
-As is known, it is a heat-sensitive material so over time it was replaced by paper pulp, while porcelain began to be used around 1830.
+In ancient times, they served a cultic function; during the Christian era, they depicted Jesus with Mary and the saints, and in the 16th century, secular dolls appeared.
+The first dolls were made from fabrics and wood; around 1800, wax began to be added, giving them a more lifelike appearance.
+As we know, wax is sensitive to heat, so over time it was replaced with papier-mâché, while porcelain started being used around 1830.

 Barbie creator